Advanced Vocabulary Editing

 The suffix here is a UUID, or a Universally Unique Identifier.
 Note that if we took the UUID out of context (away from the whole IRI), we could consider it to be unique on its own terms - UUIDs are designed that way.

-Tip: UUID are not registered and can be generated by anyone using online tools.
+💡 A UUID is not registered and can be freely generated by anyone using online tools.

-A third NOT RECOMMENDED method for constructing a concept ID is to base the ID on whatever prefLabel has been chosen.
+A third NOT RECOMMENDED method for constructing a Concept ID is to base the ID on whatever skos:prefLabel has been chosen.
 This has the advantage of making the IRI itself readable and understandable by humans - but there are several disadvantages also and the preferred label method should be avoided if possible.

 https://data.idnau.org/pid/vocab/org-indigeneity/run-by-indigenous-persons